mir-dataset-loaders/mirdata/docs/source/contributing.rst

 * Resource type is *Other*.
 * Title should be *mirdata-<dataset-id>_index_<version>*, e.g. mirdata-beatles_index_1.2.
 * Add yourself as the Creator of this entry.
-* The license of the index should be the `same as Soundata <https://github.com/mir-dataset-loaders/mirdata/blob/main/LICENSE>`_.
+* The license of the index should be the `same as Mirdata <https://github.com/mir-dataset-loaders/mirdata/blob/main/LICENSE>`_.
 * Visibility should be set as *Public*.

 .. note::